-- integrated knowledge and understanding of the underlying theories, methods and techniques available in the field of management accounting that inform decision-making and control practices; - the ability to apply contextualised knowledge of theories, methods and techniques in the field of financial management to solve complex investment, financing and dividend decisions and present finance opinions, arguments and recommendations; - the use of a range of specialised skills and the key elements in managing and evaluating an organisation's financial strategy; - an understanding of the entity's mission, vision and strategy.
+- integrated knowledge and understanding of the underlying theories, methods and techniques available in the field of management accounting that inform decision-making and control practices; - the ability to apply contextualised knowledge of theories, methods and techniques in the field of financial management to solve complex investment, financing and dividend decisions and present finance opinions, arguments and recommendations; - the use of a range of specialised skills and the key elements in managing and evaluating an organisation's financial strategy; and - an understanding of the entity's mission, vision and strategy.

-Module code: REKP677 Year module NQF level 8

-Module name: Research Report in Financial Accountancy

-Upon the completion of this module, the student should be able to demonstrate:

-- a critical understanding and application of appropriate research methodologies that are relevant to the field of accountancy; - knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; - · the ability to present and prepare contextualised and empirically researched opinions in the field of accountancy; and - conduct and report research under supervision and produce a research report.

-Module code: RPRO671 Year module NQF level 8

-Module name: Research Project for Accountancy Students [compulsory module]
+Module code: REKP677 Year module NQF level 8 Module name: Research Report in Financial Accountancy Module outcomes Upon the completion of this module, the student should be able t to demonstrate: a critical understanding and application of appropriate research methodologies that are relevant to the field of accountancy; knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; the ability to present and prepare contextualised and empirically researched opinions in the field of accountancy; and conduct and report research under supervision and produce a research report.
+Module code: RPRO671 Year module NQF level 8 Module name: Research Project for Accountancy Students [compulsory module] Module outcomes Upon the completion of this module, the student should be able t to demonstrate:

-- an understanding of the purpose of research in the field of accountancy; - the ability to identify research problems and formulate research questions; - a critical understanding and application of the research process and appropriate research methodologies that are relevant to the field of accountancy practice; - the ability to integrate and apply the theoretical knowledge obtained in the other modules to an unfamiliar research context by means of innovatively solving a practically defined research problem or problems; - appropriate research skills to critically interrogate multiple sources of knowledge and information within the field of accountancy; and - to select the appropriate literature and resources and critically evaluate and review the knowledge in the context of the practical research problem presented.
+- an understanding of the purpose of research in the field of accountancy; - the ability to identify research problems and formulate research questions; - a critical understanding and application of the research process and appropriate research methodologies that are relevant to the field of accountancy practice; - the ability to integrate and apply the theoretical knowledge obtained in the other modules to an unfamiliar research context by means of innovatively solving a practically defined research problem or problems;

+- • - appropriate research skills to critically interrogate multiple sources of knowledge and information within the field of accountancy; and - to select the appropriate literature and resources and critically evaluate and review the knowledge in the context of the practical research problem presented.